AhoyISki/Firedecor/README.md

 </details>

-paste this into your `wayfire.ini` and add firedecor to your active plugins to get started.
+It's supposed to give off a "macOS" feel.
+Paste this into your `wayfire.ini` and add firedecor to your active plugins to get started.

 This is my own configuration, feel free to copy it if you want
 <details><summary>My own config</summary>